BayLab/MarineGenomics2022/docs/05-Week5_R_Introduction_continued.md

 <img src="05-Week5_R_Introduction_continued_files/figure-html/5-2-1.png" width="768" />

+From looking at this plot, does it look like there's a relationship between hours of sleep and hours of REM?
+What does each point represent on these graphs?

+Also, note that plots generally show the independent "cause" variable on the x-axis, and the dependent or "effect" variable on the y.

+&nbsp;

 ## Customizing your plot

 * There are several different arguments within plotting functions that can be used to customize your plot.